liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/08-scheduling-web-content-publication.markdown

 # Scheduling Web Content Publication [](id=scheduling-web-content-publication)

-Liferay's WCM lets you define when your content goes live.
+Liferay's WEM lets you define when your content goes live.
 You can determine when the content is displayed, expired, and/or reviewed.
-This is an excellent way to keep your site current and free from outdated (and perhaps incorrect) information.
+This is an excellent way to keep your Site current and free from outdated (and perhaps incorrect) information.
 The scheduler is built right into the form your users access to add web content.
 Specifically, it can be found in the bottom panel listed with several other configurable settings.